ANSCoder/WeatherAppDemo/README.md

             }
        }
 '''

 ## FAQ

 ### What's the origin of the name ANSCoder?

-I am independ swift and Objective c developer working for help to other new developers.
+I am independ Swift 2.2/later and Objective c developer working for help to other new developers.

 ---

 ## Credits
 Alamofire and SWXMLHash Libraries for make this demo.